meiyor/HEAL-T-AN-EFFICIENT-PPG-BASED-HEART-RATE-AND-IBI-ESTIMATION-METHOD-DURING-PHYSICAL-EXERCISE/README.md

 * The code is capable to read inputs when the log folder is already updated by the corresponding method ("File Exist!" string appears)
 * Code will end when the string "Process PID has ended successfully" appears.
-* If you want to know the main workflow of this approach in detail, please refer to workflow.eps file.

 #### Note1: change the DATA_PATH as you desire : please take into account that inside this folder you should have a file called bvp.txt in which you should define your bvp with the same parameters and instructions explained above